Pier Giorgio Di Cicco

 Di Cicco gradually felt called to a Catholic religious life.
-Reducing his output of verse, he spent a period in an Augustinian monastery north of Toronto.
-Di Cicco then undertook religious studies and became a friar with a parish in Brampton, Ontario.
-In the 1990s he resumed writing and publishing poems, producing a selected volume and several others.
-In 2005, he was chosen Poet Laureate of Toronto; he published a poem weekly in The Toronto Star Sunday newspaper.
+Reducing his output of verse, he spent a period in the Augustinian monastery of Marylake, in King City, north of Toronto.
+He obtained a M.Div. in 1990 and was ordained a priest in 1993, subsequently serving in a number or parishes in Toronto.
+In the 2000s he resumed writing and publishing poems, producing Living in Paradise: New and Selected Poems (2001) and several others.

+In 2004, he was chosen Poet Laureate of Toronto; he published a poem weekly in The Toronto Star Sunday newspaper.
 In 2004-5 he taught at the University of Toronto.
-The writer and critic Joseph Pivato edited, Pier Giorgio Di Cicco: Essays on His Works (2011), an important analysis of his poetry.

-His latest book (2018) is entitled Wishipedia.
+"There is a marked difference between Di Cicco's early personal poems, which deal with ethnic identity, social conflict and family relationships, and his later poems about philosophical questions, spiritual ideas and broader global problems."
+Writer and critic Joseph Pivato edited, Pier Giorgio Di Cicco: Essays on His Works (2011), an important analysis of his poetry.
+His last book (2018) is entitled Wishipedia.